Indwelling Catheter

 There are 2 types of drainage bags:

-- a smaller bag (also called a day bag or leg bag) that straps around your thigh and is worn under your clothes during the day
+• a smaller bag (also called a day bag or leg bag) that straps around your thigh and is worn under your clothes during the day

-- a larger bag (also called a night bag) that attaches to your bed or wheelchair
+• a larger bag (also called a night bag) that attaches to your bed or wheelchair

 If you use a smaller bag during the day, you’ll need to connect the catheter or the smaller drainage bag to a larger drainage bag at night.

-How do I care for my catheter?
+How do I care for and clean my catheter?

-Always wash your hands with soap and water or an alcohol-based cleaner before and after doing catheter care.
-Use soap and water if your hands look dirty, not an alcohol-based cleaner.
-If you need help, it’s important that you ask someone who knows how to do catheter care.
+Always wash your hands with soap and water or an alcohol-based sanitizer before and after caring for your catheter.
+Use soap and water if your hands look dirty, not an alcohol-based sanitizer.

 Before you clean your catheter:

-Women: Attach the catheter loosely to your upper thigh with a catheter holder, using a leg strap or tape (see Figure 1).
+• Female: Attach the catheter loosely to your upper thigh with a catheter holder, using a leg strap or tape (see Figure 1).

-- Make sure the catheter is connected to a drainage bag and tubing (see Figure 2).
+• Make sure the catheter is connected to a drainage bag and tubing (see Figure 2).

-- Check the tubing for kinks, bends, or twisted areas (see Figure 3).
+• Check the tubing for kinks, bends, or twisted areas (see Figure 3).
+Straighten out the tubing if it is kinked, bent or twisted.

-- Don’t put the drainage bag on the floor.
+• Don’t put the drainage bag on the floor.

 To clean your catheter:

-- Don’t put powder or lotion on the catheter or the area where it goes into your body.
+• Don’t put powder or lotion on the catheter or the area where it goes into your body.

 When do I empty the drainage bag?